NeilJustice/Cloudundancy/README.md

 ### example-linux-ini-file

-Cloudundancy program mode `example-linux-ini-file` prints an example Linux Cloudundancy .ini file which shows how to achieve triple backups of files to one GitHub repo folder and two USB drives:
+Program mode `example-linux-ini-file` prints an example Linux Cloudundancy .ini file which shows how to achieve triple backups of files to one GitHub repo folder and two USB drives:

 ![Example Linux Cloudundancy .ini file](Screenshots/Linux/example-linux-ini-file.png)

 ### example-windows-ini-file

-Cloudundancy program mode `example-windows-ini-file` prints an example Windows Cloudundancy .ini file which shows how to achieve quintuple backups of files to two automatic cloud-uploading folders (C:\GoogleDrive and C:\OneDrive), one GitHub repo folder (C:\GitHubRepos), and two USB drives (D: and E:).
+Program mode `example-windows-ini-file` prints an example Windows Cloudundancy .ini file which shows how to achieve quintuple backups of files to two automatic cloud-uploading folders (C:\GoogleDrive and C:\OneDrive), one GitHub repo folder (C:\GitHubRepos), and two USB drives (D: and E:).

 ```
 [DestinationFolders]